vladperchi/InmoIT/README.md

 - That's almost everything.
 Once the containers are available, migrations are updated in the MSSQL DB, default data is seeded.
 - Browse to https://localhost:5005/ to use your version of InmoIT! -->

-## What HTTP requests can be sent to the API?
+## HTTP requests can be sent to the API?

 - You can find the list of all HTTP requests in [InmoIT.Postman][postmancollection-url], file placed in the directory `InmoIT\postman`.
 - This file is compatible with [Postman][postmandownload-url] and easily edited with [Visual Studio Code][vscode-url].